xjwllmsx/top-landing-page/README.md

 # TOP Landing Page
 This project is part of The Odin Project's Foundations curriculum.
 The goal of this project is to showcase my CSS skills.
+To see the live version of the page, [click here](https://xjwllmsx.github.io/top-landing-page/).

 ## Image Credits
 I do not own nor do I clam to own the images used in my site.
 All images were downlaoded from Unsplash.
 Below are the sources to my images: